 - Use XBee modules to create a ZigBee wireless network.
 Whilst the WiFly shield worked, it did not cope well with WiFi access point restarts or changes.
 These shields are also relatively expensive, costing around 5 or 6 times more than a regular USB wifi adapter you might use with a PC.
 Longer term I’m hoping to have a number of sensors around my home so I want a cheaper and more suitable way to network them.
 I purchased a couple of XBee series 2 modules along with the excellent Ciseco XBee Arduino shield and a Sparkfun XBee Explorer USB.

 - Use an integration framework to manage the end points.
 Assuming I do end up with a number of home sensors connected to this gateway, each will require some custom logic to perform actions based on sensed data.
 For me this would probably be implemented in a mixture of Java, Ruby or some other scripting language.
-I considered using a queueing system such as RabbitMQ and MQTT to give some separation between processes but I would end up with dozens of simple server processes all performing specific tasks, each consuming more and more RAM.
-I’d also have to figure out a way to manage all these processes.
-I decided to use Apache Camel running inside Apache ServiceMix to manage my integration logic.
+I considered using a queueing system such as RabbitMQ or MQTT to give some separation between processes but that would require dozens of simple server processes, all performing specific tasks, each consuming more and more RAM.
+I’d also have to figure out a convenient way to manage all these processes.
+Instead, I decided to use the Apache Camel integration framework running inside the Apache ServiceMix service bus to manage all the integration logic.

 This is a diagram showing all the solution components and how they are connected.